gopinathsjsu/team-project-renaissance/README.md

 > Customers can have 2 accounts, Checking, Savings accounts.

-> Each account can deposit and withdraw money.

 > Customer can transfer money between accounts.

 > Customers can setup recurring or one-time Bill payment for external payees